 You’ll be entitled to attend lecture series from nearly all the University’s degree programmes (with the permission of the lecturer).

 Benefit from undertaking research visits at other leading business schools.
 Recent research stays have included the University of Michigan, Cornell University, Northwestern University, UCLA, the University of Alberta, the University of Chicago, McGill University and Yale School of Management.

 The Experimental Laboratory is a dedicated space where you can run your own psychology and behavioural economics experiments.
 The lab contains 21 computers equipped with experimental software, including z-Tree (Zurich Toolbox for Readymade Economic Experiments), which allows both stand-alone and networked experiments.

 At the lab, you’ll have access to a subject pool database and an online recruitment system, which allows you to filter participants based on different characteristics.

-We provide a “Presence, Voice and Delivery” workshop for all PhDs.
-We also offer free, one-to-one training that focuses on aspects of voice projection, intonation and confidence, and you can book up to three one-hour sessions per year.
+Attend a “Presence, Voice and Delivery” workshop for all PhDs.
+We also offer free, one-to-one training that focuses on aspects of voice projection, intonation and confidence, and you can book up to 3 one-hour sessions per year.

-One of the biggest benefits of studying at Cambridge is our Collegiate system, which is designed to throw you into a multidisciplinary, multicultural pool of friends and ideas.
+Benefit from the Cambridge Collegiate system which puts you at the centre of a multidisciplinary, multicultural pools of friends and ideas.
 Our PhD students often talk about the huge impact that this has on their research.

-From day one our PhD students become full members of the CJBS research community.
-Faculty and students work together closely to advance ideas, enhance each other’s work and start important academic conversations.
+From day one, as a PhD student you will become a full member of the Cambridge Judge research community.
+Working together closely with faculty and other students to advance ideas, enhance each other’s work and start important academic conversations.
 This combination of a strong research focus, a constructive atmosphere and a highly collaborative approach creates an ideal learning environment for research students aspiring to a career in academia.

 - Cambridge Judge Business School